College of Business > About > Centers & Institutes > Arditti Center for Risk Management > Events and Programs > Cyber Risk Conference

 Click here to register

 The cyber security landscape is rapidly changing in a dynamic interplay of threat, compliance, and protection.
-Just as we figure out how to address one risk, a new one takes its place.
-There is no such thing as a static state in cyber risk.
-New threats—both individual and state-sponsored—bring new compliance and protection measures in an accelerating cycle of change.
 As we enter an increasingly connected world, the Internet of Things has become a reality.
 New technologies bring new vulnerabilities.
 With these new vulnerabilities come new regulations and compliance issues, as well as a race to proactively protect users.

-In an ideal world, what would a large-scale collaboration between public institutions and private companies look like?
-In a realistic world, what kinds of collaboration are actually achievable?
+What would a large-scale collaboration between public institutions and private companies look like?
+What kinds of collaboration are actually achievable?
 How does collaboration work (or not work) now?
 How do we navigate the difference between compliance and protection?
 How can greater collaboration shift us more towards the latter than the former?

-Noted cybersecurity expert Peter W. Singer served as our inaugural keynote speaker.
+Noted cybersecurity expert Peter W. Singer served as keynote speaker.